Parfreyville Cemetery

 Click on obituary to enlarge.

-If you have obituaries you would like post or questions, please contact the county coordinator.
+If you have obituaries you would like to submit please contact the county coordinator.

 Click here to return to Parfreyville Cemetery